lst-c0ast-studios/lst-c0ast-studios/README.md

 - DISCLAIMER

-- Any body, board, council, broadcast (whether intended or not), group or collective, claiming any representation or affiliation with lst_c0ast_studios is not authorized to do so and any views, opinions or beliefs of such previously mentioned parties do not necessarily reflect the views or opinions of lst_c0ast_studios or any of lst_c0ast_studios affiliates.
+- Any body, board, council, broadcast (whether intended or not), group, collective, third-parties or associates claiming any representation or affiliation with lst_c0ast_studios or it's official associates, employees, affiliates, contractors, sub-contractors, hired contributors, non-hired contributors and/or associated people's under similar operations of business that are within or have been in direct or indirect contact with lst_c0ast_studios by and through any means are not authorized to do so.
+Any views, opinions or beliefs of such previously mentioned parties do not necessarily reflect the views or opinions of lst_c0ast_studios or any of lst_c0ast_studios' generally aforementioned affiliates.

 - No information on this page constitutes or shall be deemed to constitute an invitation or recommendation to invest or otherwise deal in shares or other securities in lst_c0ast_studios and the information contained herein does not constitute an offer to sell or the solicitation of an offer to buy any such securities.